David Berger (weightlifter): Early life and athletic success

-David Mark Berger was born in Cleveland, Ohio on May 24, 1944.
+David Mark Berger was born in Cleveland, Ohio, on May 24, 1944.
 His mother was Dorothy Berger, (née Davidson), and his father was Benjamin Berger, who was a well known physician.
 A high school honors student as well as an athlete, Berger graduated from Shaker Heights High School in 1962.
 He attended Tulane University in New Orleans from 1962 to 1966 where he was an honors student.
 While studying at Tulane, he continued weightlifting training at the New Orleans Athletic Club.
 As a junior at Tulane, he won the NCAA weightlifting title in the 148-pound class.
 Berger earned a bachelor's degree in psychology from Tulane in 1966.
-He went on to enroll in a combined MBA-law degree program at Columbia University in New York, from which he graduated in 1969.
+He went on to enroll in a combined MBA-JD program at Columbia University in New York, from which he graduated in 1969.
 While working toward his degrees, Berger continued to devote time to weightlifting, training at the McBurney YMCA in Midtown Manhattan.
 During his time in New York, Berger competed in the middleweight division.
 In 1968, competing as a middleweight, he finished fourth in the U.S. Olympic trials.
 His father, Benjamin, was once quoted as saying, "I used to tell him ‘You may not be the best weightlifter in the world, but you’re certainly the smartest!’"

 After winning a gold medal in the middleweight weight-lifting contest in the 1969 Maccabiah Games, Berger emigrated to Israel, intending to open a law office in Tel Aviv after completing his compulsory military service.
 Berger continued competing in weightlifting, but moved up in body weight to the lightheavy class.
 He won a silver medal at the 1971 Asian Weightlifting Championships, and achieved a long time dream when he was chosen to represent Israel as a member of the 1972 Israeli Olympic team.
 In late August of that year, Berger flew to Munich with his teammates.
 On September 2, 1972, Berger competed, but was eliminated in an early round.